310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
-Hehe, yep, we mostly do volunteer work.
+Heheh, yep, we mostly do volunteer work.

-Lately, Yumenosaki has been bustling with activity, but I feel like a problem is rising because of it.
+Also, lately, Yumenosaki has been bustling with activity, but I feel like a problem is rising because of it.

-For official DreamFes, we have an S1 event every season, and an S2 event every month… But that alone isn’t enough for everyone.
+For official DreamFes, we have an S1 event every season, and an S2 event every month…

+But that alone isn’t enough for everyone.

-That’s why units who want to do more work have no choice but to join unauthorised live shows — The B1 events — but they’re unofficial, so the student council won’t fund them.
+That’s why units who want to do more work have no choice but to join unauthorized live shows — The B1 events — but they’re unofficial, so the Student Council won’t fund them.

 Well, we should probably be glad that they tolerate the idea of unofficial events instead of completely ridding of them…